AndreasOpedal/cilsg/submission/README.md

 ## Setup

-Some algorithms (`.pyx`) are implemented using Cython.
+Some algorithms (`.pyx` extension) are implemented using Cython.
 In order to run these algorithms, execute the following command:

 ```
 cd src/